NPacha/NicolesChocolates/unit_3/w15d03/homework/React_Groceries_&_HFB/README.md

 ## Deliverables

 - A grocery app that allows users to make a grocery list.
 Remember to `git add` and `git commit` every time you get a part of the app working!
-- Your forked Happy Fun Ball Repo demonstrating a knowledge of git branching and merging.

 ## Technical Requirements